google/comprehensive-rust/src/hello-world/welcome.md

 * Afternoon: 13:00 to 16:00.

 You can of course adjust this as necessary.
-Please make sure to include breaks, we recommend a break every hour!
+Please make sure to include breaks, we recommend a break after every exercise, and covering the exercise results after the break.

 </details>